Soulver 3 for Mac, iPad & iPhone

 1 as x off 2 | 0.5x

-Multiplier change from one number to another
+Getting the change from one number to another as a multiplier

 50 to 75 is what x | 1.5x